The Right Youth Group III, The Individual

 1. The Possibility

-Christianity isn't like picking a school, spouse, job, or religion.
-It's not a side hobby.
-True Christians are transformed by God, living as Christians fully.
-Early Christians in Acts 2 devoted themselves daily to apostles' teaching, temple worship, and house fellowship, excited about their new life.
+Someone can attend pretending to be a Christian, but Christianity isn't a hobby or choice like a school, job, or spouse.
+It's a total life transformation.
+Early Christians in Acts 2 devoted themselves daily to teaching and fellowship, excited about their new life.
 They couldn't get enough.
-Today, we complain about long sermons, skip church easily, and prioritize work, movies, sports over gathering with believers.

 2. The Problem

-The problems are an evil heart and an unbelieving heart, leading to falling away, plus hardening by sin's deceitfulness.
+The problems are an evil heart and an unbelieving heart, leading to hardening by sin's deceitfulness.

-An unbelieving heart doesn't trust God or Christ's crucifixion for sins.
-Unbelievers reject it: "Not for me," "Not real," or "I don't want it."
-They want community without the Savior.
-Scripture shows hypocrites who look Christian outwardly but lack inner faith—like the barren fig tree Jesus cursed.
+An unbelieving heart doesn't trust God or that Jesus saves from sin.
+Unbelievers reject it: "That's not for me" or "I don't want it."
+They want Christian community without the Savior.

 Sin deceives, promising fulfillment but delivering ruin.
-It hardens hearts, convincing us some sins aren't bad or we're not sinful.
+It minimizes itself: "This isn't that bad."
 People reject the Bible because it exposes sin (John 3:20).
-They value sin over Jesus—what you enjoy most reveals your heart: sin or Christ?
+They love sin more than Jesus, hardening their hearts and falling away.

 3. The Solution